|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 There are lots and lots of recipes for smoothies out there.
-And smoothies aren't left to just fruit anymore, either.
-Vegetables are a wonderful addition to any smoothie recipes, and there are lots of ways to add these nutritious components to your next smoothie.
+And smoothies aren't just for blending fruit, either.
+Vegetables are a wonderful addition to any smoothie recipe, and there are lots of ways to add these healthy components to your next smoothie.
+Although many smoothies combine fruits and vegetables, which helps to balance sweet and savory flavors, this one is strictly full of vegetables.

 Gather the ingredients.

 Process the mixture until it is smooth.
-You may add water or more ice if the consistency of the smoothie is thinner than you would like.
+You may add water or more ice if the consistency of the smoothie is thicker or thinner than you would like.

 Pour the smoothie equally into 2 glasses and garnish with an extra slice of cucumber or a celery stalk.

-There are lots of juicing and smoothie machines and appliances out there.
-But if you don't have an appliance specifically for that, it's ok.
-You can use a good old blend and get the same results.
-Just make sure that you set it on the setting that is most likely to make your smoothie as smooth as possible.
+- There are lots of smoothie machines and appliances out there, but if you don't have an appliance specifically for that, it's ok.
+You can use a good old blender and get the same results.
+Just make sure you use the setting that is most likely to make your smoothie as smooth as possible.